FVTC/courses/pages/exams/js-practical-9.19.24.md

 # Submission

-For submission, you will upload your HTML file (with the embedded JavaScript) to Blackboard.

-> [!NOTE] Blackboard may not allow you to upload a .html file.
-If this is the case, you can rename it to index.txt before uploading.
+For submission, zip (compress) the folder containing your project and submit it to Blackboard.
+Do not push your code to GitHub!